Ushnika09/BuzzTrack09/README.md

 ## 💡 Solution Overview

 **BuzzTrack** is an intelligent brand monitoring platform that:
-- ✅ Aggregates mentions from Reddit, News APIs, and Social Media
+- ✅ Aggregates mentions from Reddit, News APIs
 - ✅ Analyzes sentiment using VADER AI (positive/neutral/negative)
 - ✅ Detects conversation spikes in real-time
 - ✅ Clusters topics and identifies trending themes